openedx/edx-documentation/en_us/course_authors/source/getting_started/CA_get_started_Studio.rst

 ..
-This is the "Getting Started with Studio" topic for the edX B&R Guide The
+This is the "Getting Started with Studio" topic for the edX B&R Guide.
+The
 ..
 Open edX B&R uses a same-named file in the
 .. open_edx_course_authors/source/getting_started dir